cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

 This is technically known as **inter-pod affinity/anti-affinity**.

-CloudNativePG by default will configure the cluster's instances preferably on different nodes, resulting in the following `affinity` definition:
+CloudNativePG by default will configure the cluster's instances preferably on different nodes, while pgBouncer may still run on the same nodes, resulting in the following `affinity` definition:

 ```yaml
 affinity: